 Why should you get involved?

-The Call for Speakers gives you the opportunity to be part of a movement to ignite change across healthcare networks on a global scale.
-With over 3,200 attendees from 70+ countries, the International Forum presents a unique opportunity to share your work with an audience who has the power to make a real difference.
+Our Call for Speakers gives you the opportunity to be part of a movement to ignite change across healthcare networks on a global scale and share your work with an audience who has the power to make a real difference.

-We look for dynamic speakers to share their quality improvement and patient safety experience and knowledge in Copenhagen on 15-17 May 2023.
+We are looking for dynamic speakers to discuss their quality improvement and patient safety experience and knowledge in Copenhagen on 15-17 May 2023.

 You can submit a proposal to showcase an innovative project, run an interactive workshop or inspire a new way of thinking.
 We welcome applications from across the healthcare sector and beyond, including non-clinicians, patients and carers, voluntary/social sector employees, students.
 We also welcome first-time presenters.

 At the International Forum, we bring together the global quality improvement community to drive a revolution in patient outcomes.
 To do this, we share innovative performances, ideas and experiences from different countries, professions and healthcare systems.
 We showcase what works (and what doesn’t), and connect health and care leaders, practitioners, communities and patients worldwide.

 We have a strong preference for content that:

 - Is co-designed with or lead by patients or service users